skino0/One-minute-sample-Loading-Page/README.md

 * Centered on every screen with transform method
 * Animation just plays with shadows
 * Animation running right on every browser
-* Comments to help you change it
+* Comments in css file to help you change it

 ![Image](http://g.recordit.co/X8XNBYzB1b.gif)

 ---